 At Beaumont, we take the welfare of our students very seriously.

-To this end, we have created the following resources which are displayed around school and will be in student planners from September 2018.
+To this end, we have created the following resources which are displayed around school and are in student planners, alongside other guidance on student well-being.

 In addition to this, Beaumont commissions the services of a school counsellor/mentor as well as a counsellor and various mentors through the St Albans Plus Partnership.
 Students must be referred by their Head of Year or a member of the school’s Leadership Team to access these services and there is usually a waiting list.
 Please see below for further details about our outreach workers.

 Mentor – Anesta Edge